 The fabric must be gripped with the jaw edges carefully aligned so that the same fibres are being pulled from each end.

-The clamp edges must be parallel so that the fibres are loaded evenly.
-The clamp should be tightened so that the fabric does not move in the jaws.
+The edges of the clamp must be parallel so that the fibres are loaded evenly.
+Each clamp should be tightened so that the fabric does not move in the jaws.